Ultimate Generator Guide

 The most common variation on the standard gasoline generator are dual fuel generators.
 These generators run on either gasoline or propane, and many can be switched between the two fuels without even shutting off the engine.

 In contrast to gasoline, propane can be easily stored for months or even years.
 That makes it an ideal candidate for stockpiling fuel if you’re worried about an extended power outage at home.
+If you want to know how much propane a generator uses we can help you there!

 There are few downsides to dual fuel generators except the added upfront cost.
 But since propane is cheaper than gasoline, opting for a dual fuel generator could end up saving you money in the long run.